Chris Rob

-Chris Rob, born Christopher Robinson, is an American musician, originally from Chicago, who currently resides in Brooklyn, New York.
+Christopher Robinson, known as Chris Rob, is an American musician, originally from Chicago, who currently resides in Brooklyn, New York.
 Rob, the younger brother of actor-comedian Craig Robinson, attended Roosevelt University in Chicago and earned a degree in music.

 Early life

 Rob was born and raised in the South Side of Chicago.
 Through the early influence of his mother, a classical concert pianist and musical educator, Rob developed into a multi-instrumentalist playing the piano, electric piano, organ, drums, guitar, and bass guitar.
 Rob credits his mother, older brother Craig Robinson, and artists such as, Herbie Hancock, Nina Simone, Daryl Coley, Steely Dan, and DJ Premier as significant influences of his musical framework.